HackerN64/F3DEX3/docs/Documentation/Configuration.md

 # Microcode Configuration

-There are several selectable configuration settings when building F3DEX3, which can be enabled in any combination.
+There are a few selectable configuration settings when building F3DEX3, which can be enabled in any combination.
 With a couple minor exceptions, none of these settings affect the GBI--in fact, you can swap between the microcode versions on a per-frame basis if you build multiple versions into your romhack.